 Active Learning Initiative at South Alabama (ALISA)

-The Active Learning Initiative at South Alabama, or ALISA, is a University-wide program designed to support active, student-centered learning.
+The Active Learning Initiative at South Alabama, or ALISA, was a University-wide program designed to support active, student-centered learning.

 What is ALISA?

-The mission of the ALISA project is to improve course content mastery, academic success, and retention through faculty-led course redesign.
-Our approach engages campus-wide resources to support research based best practices that emphasize active learning strategies in all course components.
-This includes integrating online technologies and exemplary media where appropriate.
-ALISA courses are expected to impact a majority of students as they progress toward their degrees.
+The mission of the ALISA project was to improve course content mastery, academic success, and retention through faculty-led course redesign.
+Our approach engaged campus-wide resources to support research based best practices that emphasize active learning strategies in all course components.
+This included integrating online technologies and exemplary media where appropriate.
+ALISA courses were expected to impact a majority of students as they progress toward their degrees.
 This will result from scalable and sustainable course redesigns and evaluation processes aimed at continuous improvement.

-Selected faculty agree to collaborate regularly with ALISA staff and other academic partners during each phase of the program, with resulting courses to be introduced during the next academic year.
-Faculty will also participate in systematic assessment of student, faculty and institutional outcomes that support continuous improvement and long-term sustainability of their courses.
+Selected faculty agreed to collaborate regularly with ALISA staff and other academic partners during each phase of the program, with resulting courses to be introduced during the next academic year.
+Faculty participated in systematic assessment of student, faculty and institutional outcomes that support continuous improvement and long-term sustainability of their courses.